-The Company obtained an independent valuation of certain assets including property and equipment, inventory, list of major customers, contract backlog and internally determined the fair value of its other assets and liabilities.
-The initial purchase price allocation has been adjusted as a result of the independent valuation report relating to inventory, property and equipment and list of major customers.
-As a result of the changes in purchase price allocation, property and equipment has increased by \$292,734, inventory has increased by \$67,000, and customer lists by \$390,000 resulting in a decrease in goodwill of \$749,734.
+A valuation of certain assets was completed, including property and equipment, inventory, list of major customers, contract backlog and the Company internally determined the fair value of its other assets and liabilities.
+In determining the fair value of acquired assets, standard valuation techniques were used including the market and cost approaches.
+The initial purchase price allocation has been adjusted as a result of the final valuation relating to inventory, property and equipment and list of major customers.
+As a result of the changes in purchase price allocation, property and equipment has increased by \$292,734, inventory has increased by \$67,000, and customer lists by \$390,000resulting in a decrease in goodwill of \$749,734.
 Accordingly, a deferred tax liability of \$299,000 was recorded since depreciation and amortization on the step up in the basis of these assets are not deductible for income tax purposes.
 In addition, the Company has recorded a deferred tax asset of \$70,000 for future tax deductible items.
 Additionally, Walker, which prior to the acquisition, used the cash basis of accounting for income taxes, changed its tax accounting method to accrual basis starting from the date of acquisition, thus resulting in a deferred tax liability of \$303,000.
 The Company recorded these deferred tax assets and liabilities and increased the goodwill by a net amount of \$532,000.
 The aggregate changes resulted in goodwill being decreased to \$3,761,838 as of the acquisition date.